 Hawaiian Fish Akilolo.
 Page 11 of David Starr Jordan and B.W.
 Evermann’s Hawaiian Fishes.
 1905.
 American.
 Collections of the Biodiversity Heritage Library.
 Uploaded by the Smithsonian Library and Archives.
 In the public domain due to age. via https://archive.org/details/hawaiianfishes00jord/page/n10/mode/thumb

-The illustrations are reproduced from selected images appearing in The shore fishes of the Hawaiian Islands with a general account of the fish fauna, by David Starr Jordan and B.W.
+The illustrations from the copy of Hawaiian Fishes with the red cover are reproduced from selected images appearing in The shore fishes of the Hawaiian Islands with a general account of the fish fauna, by David Starr Jordan and B.W.
 Evermann (part 1 of The aquatic resources of the Hawaiian Islands, published between 1905 and 1906; based on specimens collected by the United States Fish Commission during the 1902 expedition of the steamer Albatross)

-Illustrations attributed to A. H. Baldwin, Charles Bradford Hudson and Kako Morita, based on their names appearing as illustrator on similar plates in The aquatic resources of the Hawaiian Islands
+Illustrations attributed to A. H. Baldwin, Charles Bradford Hudson and Kako Morita, based on their names appearing as illustrator on similar plates in The aquatic resources of the Hawaiian Islands.
+The images are taken from a scanned version in the Collections of the Biodiversity Heritage Library.
+Uploaded by the Smithsonian Library and Archives, it is available on the Internet Archive.

 More selections from “A Portfolio of Fish.”
 American fish beautifully portrayed by illustrator Miles Rost.
 From the 1930s.
 All from the website of archive.org.
 Collections of the Carlsbad City Library, Carlsbad, California.